carloachi/273891/README.md

 The last method we used for the recommender system is the artificial neural network.
 In this case, we generate recommendations based on the similarity between users’ transactions, rather than the similarity of customers and articles (done through the utility matrix).

 Matrix factorization
-Matrix factorization is a way to understand the features or information underlying the interactions between customers and articles.
-To find similarities and make predictions we check for the association between customers and articles matrices.
+Matrix factorization is a method for uncovering the features or information underlying the interactions between customers and articles.
+To find similarities and make predictions, we examine the relationship between the customer and article matrices.
-It works by decomposing the user-item interaction matrix into the product of two lower dimensionality rectangular matrices.
-We do this to counter the issue of sparsity because most customers buy only a minor set of customers.
+This method works by decomposing the user-item interaction matrix into the product of two lower-dimensional rectangular matrices, which helps to address the issue of sparsity caused by most customers only purchasing a small number of items.

 Loss function
-We use the loss function to look for the performance of our model and try to minimize the error.
-To optimize the perfromance of our function, we use the MSE and two regularization coefficients, which are L2 and the gravity term. loss_function!
+We used a loss function to evaluate the performance of our model and attempted to minimize the error.
+To optimize the performance of our function, we used the mean squared error (MSE) and two regularization coefficients, L2 and the gravity term.

-Train and test set To evaluate the performance of our recommendations, we split our dataset into test and train set and we plot the loss function.
-Our loss function in not perfect, but in our case the value of the amount of transactions represented on the y axis is pretty small and difficult to predict.
-We have played with our hyperparameters to try to settle this issue.
+To evaluate the performance of our recommendations, we split our dataset into a train and test set and plotted the loss function.
+While the loss function was not perfect, the small value of the number of transactions on the y-axis made it difficult to predict.
+We experimented with various hyperparameters to try to improve the accuracy.

-Final scores We are finally ready use the neural network for our recommendation system.
-We either use the dot product or cosine similarity to rate it adn we retrieve the top 5 recommendation results.
+After training the model, we used either the dot product or cosine similarity to rate it and retrieved the top 5 recommended results.

-Final output and personal considerations
-Our recommender engine has been implemented to boost the revenues of our company by predicting user preferences and recommending the right products to each user.
-We have applied different kinds of recommendations using content-based and collaborative filtering systems.
+Our recommendation engine was designed to increase company revenue by predicting user preferences and recommending the right products to each user.
+We employed various types of recommendations using both content-based and collaborative filtering systems.

-For what concerns our first model, the content-based one, the model is pretty accurate because we have many details regarding all the products.
-For instance, we can choose to use the department instead of the group to have an higher precision or the 'perceived_colour_value' instead of the 'perceived_colour_master'.
-We can use them as sort of hyperparameters to fit better our recommendations.
+Regarding the first model, a content-based one, the model was quite accurate due to the extensive details available about all the products.
+For example, we could use the department instead of the group for increased precision, or the 'perceived_colour_value' instead of the 'perceived_colour_master' as hyperparameters to improve the recommendations.

-Instead, we have built the second model using collaborative filtering.
-We have used the CRS matrix, which is used in python to represent sparse matrices.
-Unfortunately, we believe this model was not suitable for our dataset.
-We have too many zero values and in order to get a decent level of sparsity we would need to reduce too much both the number of articles and of customers.
-With the initial dataset we have a sparsity of 0.11%, which we were able to enhance until reaching approximately a vaue of 0,6%.
-Probably, we could even rich a higher value but this action would lead to a further loss of information, which is not good for our user recomendation system.
+For the second model, a collaborative filtering one, we used a CRS matrix to represent sparse matrices.
+However, we believe this model was not suitable for our dataset due to the high number of zero values.
+To achieve a decent level of sparsity, we would have had to significantly reduce the number of articles and customers, which would have resulted in a loss of information and an inadequate recommendation system.
+The initial dataset had a sparsity of 0.11%, which we were able to increase to about 0.6%.

-The last method we tried to implement was the artificial neural network.
-This method was really hard to implement for us because we had to play a lot with all the parameters to check which values were the ones that better fitted our dataset.
+The last method we tried to implement was an artificial neural network, which was challenging to set up as we had to experiment with various parameters to find the values that best fit our dataset.

-A major complication we had to face in our models was the fact that we did not have any rating for a product, but we had to make use of the amount of transactions to make reccomendations between users.
-Their values are clearly small because most of the customers have purchased a low amount of products.
-Anyway we were able to create three different recommender systems, which our company can exploit to yield higher revenues.
+One major issue we faced with all our models was the lack of ratings for products, requiring us to use the number of transactions to make recommendations between users.
+These values were relatively small due to the majority of customers only making a small number of purchases.
+Despite these challenges, we were able to develop three different recommendation systems that our company can use to increase revenue.